codeyam-ai/chess/README.md

-# Ethos Chess
+# Sui Chess

 A fully on-chain chess game.
 Built on [Sui](https://sui.io) by [Ethos](https://ethoswallet.xyz).

-You can play Ethos Chess at [https://ethoswallet.github.io/chess](https://ethoswallet.github.io/chess)
+You can play Sui Chess at [https://ethoswallet.github.io/chess](https://ethoswallet.github.io/chess)

-Ethos Chess consists of a smart contract that allows the player to mint a game that is playable on chain.
+Sui Chess consists of a smart contract that allows the player to mint a game that is playable on chain.

-The front-end submits transaction to the Sui blockchain that calculates the next state of the game board.
-That next state is returned to the front end to display the next state.
-Most of the logic in the front-end involves diffing and animating the game board states to create an interesting and enjoyable user experience.

 ## Sui